Online Learning and Coverage of Unknown Fields Using Random-Feature Gaussian Processes: Introduction

-To handle this fundamental challenge of GP, recent work explored the use of random feature approximations, e.g., \cite{calandriello2019gaussian,mutny2018efficient,wang2018batched,lu2020ensemble}. \textbf{Random Feature Gaussian Process (RFGP)} is an approximation method that enables scalable inference in GP.
-Instead of directly computing the kernel matrix, RFGP approximates the GP kernel using random Fourier features, e.g., \cite{rahimi2007random,shen2019random}, transforming the problem into a finite-dimensional regression.
-RFGP brings significant improvements in the computational cost with acceptable or even almost no performance loss.
+{A key limitation of GP-based methods lies in their cubic computational complexity with respect to the number of training data \citep{williams2006gaussian}.} To tackle this challenge, we leverage the \textbf{random feature-based Gaussian process (RFGP)} to alleviate the computational complexity.
+RFGP is an approximation method that enables scalable inference in kernel-based learning and Gaussian processes \citep{rahimi2007random,shen2019random,calandriello2019gaussian,mutny2018efficient,wang2018batched,lu2020ensemble}.
+RFGP brings significant improvements in computational cost with acceptable or even negligible performance loss.
 However, RFGP still requires all collected measurements to be associated with outputs, which limits its applicability in learning time-varying density functions.
+To this end, we resort to \textbf{Online RFGP (O-RFGP)}, which updates incrementally once new training data becomes available, {enabling real-time adaptation to changing environments.
+The lightweight computation and incremental update mechanism make O-RFGP particularly suitable for time-varying function learning.
+Based on the efficient and online updates obtained via O-RFGP, our proposed framework enables real-time learning and coverage of time-varying spatial fields. } The main contributions of this paper are summarized as follows.

-\textbf{Online RFGP (O-RFGP)} is a scalable approach that allows training data to arrive `on the fly' and updates the learning results accordingly, e.g., \cite{lu2020ensemble,shen2019random}.
-By leveraging the random Fourier features \cite{lu2020ensemble, shen2019random}, O-RFGP is able to approximate the GP kernel in a computationally efficient manner and avoid the need to store historical training data through an iterative update manner.
-O-RFGP updates incrementally as new training data become available, making it potential for learning time-varying density functions in real-time.
+{ \textbf{c1)} We propose a simultaneous learning and coverage framework for exploring and monitoring of unknown fields.
+With its incremental and lightweight update, the proposed framework is capable of real-time operation and well-suited for deployment on physical robotic platforms.

-The main contributions of this paper are: \begin{itemize} \item A simultaneous learning and coverage algorithm for efficient environmental exploration and monitoring of unknown spatial fields based on the RFGP and O-RFGP combined with Voronoi-based coverage control and UCB sampling technique; \item Theoretical justifications of the performance of the proposed algorithm under mild assumptions in the time-invariant setting, demonstrating asymptotic no-regret with respect to the coverage obtained with a known density function; and \item Evaluation of the performance of the proposed algorithm in simulations for both time-invariant and time-varying settings, as well as a physical experiment in time-varying scenario demonstrating the effectiveness of the algorithm. \end{itemize}
+\textbf{c2)} To the best of our knowledge, our framework offers the first analytical result on online learning and coverage through a regret-based analysis in the time-invariant case.
+Under mild assumptions, it is proved that the proposed algorithm has asymptotic no-regret with respect to the coverage obtained with the corresponding ground truth density.